sergio11/headline_generation_lstm_transformers/README.md

      headline_lstm = lstm_model.generate_text_from_prompt(start_prompt, num_words_to_generate)
      headline_transformer = transformer_model.generate_text_from_prompt(start_prompt, num_words_to_generate)

-     print("📰 LSTM Headline:", headline_lstm)
-     ''Blockchain Technology And Its Impact On The Financial Industry And Opportunities'' print("📰 Transformer Headline:", headline_transformer)
-     ''blockchain technology in the manufacturing : opportunities and conservation''
+     print("📰 LSTM Headline:", headline_lstm) -> 'Blockchain Technology And Its Impact On The Financial Industry And Opportunities' print("📰 Transformer Headline:", headline_transformer) ->  'blockchain technology in the manufacturing : opportunities and conservation'
      ```

-### 📈 Evaluation
-The notebooks include sections for evaluating the models, allowing you to compare their performance across various metrics.
-The results illustrate the strengths and weaknesses of each model in generating effective headlines.

-### 🏆 Results
-Explore the findings from the comparison of the LSTM and Transformer models.
-The results section includes sample headlines, quality assessments, and an analysis of how each model performs under different conditions.

 ### 🤝 Contributing
 We welcome contributions!
 If you have ideas for improving the models, adding new features, or enhancing the documentation, feel free to fork the repository and submit a pull request. 🙌